The Rare Coin Certification Process

 The rare coin certification process can consist of up to three parts, with each one providing numerous benefits:

 - Grading — The process of assessing a coin's condition and assigning it a numerical grade on a scale of 1 to 70.
-The higher the grade, the more valuable the coin is typically considered to be.
+The coin is often seen as being more valuable the higher the grade.

 - Authentication — The process of verifying a coin's authenticity.
 This can be done through visual examination, X-ray fluorescence, or other methods.